ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.3.md

 ### SEO configuration exposed

-SEO configuration gains a more prominent place on the Content Type editing screen.
+SEO configuration gains a more prominent place on the content type editing screen.
-For example, to enable SEO, you now have to edit the Content Type that you want to modify, scroll down to the SEO section and switch the **Enable SEO for this content type** toggle.
+For example, to enable SEO, you now have to edit the content type that you want to modify, scroll down to the SEO section and switch the **Enable SEO for this content type** toggle.

 For more information, see [Work with SEO](https://doc.ibexa.co/projects/userguide/en/latest/search_engine_optimization/work_with_seo/).